 The bargaining power of consumers or buyers is among the most significant forces affecting the coffeehouse industry determined in this Five Forces analysis.
 With low switching costs, customers can easily transfer from Starbucks to other brands.
-In addition, the high availability of substitutes means that customers can easily stay away from the company’s products, and opt for substitutes like instant beverages from vending machines and home-brewed coffee from local roasteries.
-These strong external factors overshadow the fact that individual purchases are small compared to Starbucks’s total revenues.
+In addition, the high availability of substitutes means that customers can easily stay away from the company’s products and opt for substitutes, like instant beverages from vending machines and home-brewed coffee from local roasteries.
+These strong external factors overshadow the fact that individual purchases are small compared to Starbucks’ total revenues.
 In the Five Forces analysis context, small individual purchases mean that individual consumers have weak or insignificant influence on the business.
 However, low switching costs and high substitute availability lead to the overall strong force of the bargaining power of customers against Starbucks.
 Such a strong force in this component of the Five Forces analysis shows that the bargaining power of customers is a top-priority strategic issue.
-Starbucks Corporation’s marketing mix or 4Ps can support brand strengthening to partially address the bargaining power of consumers.
+Starbucks’ marketing mix or 4P can support brand strengthening to partially address the bargaining power of consumers.

 Bargaining Power of Starbucks’ Suppliers (Moderate Force)

 Starbucks Coffee Company faces the moderate force or bargaining power of suppliers.
 Porter’s Five Forces analysis model considers this power as the influence that suppliers have on the coffeehouse chain business and its industry environment.
-The following external factors contribute to the moderate bargaining power of suppliers on Starbucks Corporation:
+The following external factors contribute to suppliers’ moderate bargaining power over Starbucks Corporation:

 - Moderate size of individual suppliers (moderate force)